prool/virtustan-mud/archive/0-readme.txt

-Old files from bylins/mud repository
+Old readme from bylins/mud repository and old shop files from old version of Virtustan MUD

 Prool

-17.09.2013